Vkumar-sys/INDUSTRIAL_PROJECT_3-Hospitality_Revenue_Analysis-/README.md

     resume project challenge 1 where we get to understand the thorough life cycle of a data analytics project and the key steps involved at each level and enhancing the domain knowledge too of our hospitality industry.

-  # Key Note:-For going through all the respective visualisations in the dashboard kindly refer the pbix file
+  #Key Note:-For going through all the respective visualisations in the dashboard kindly refer the pbix file
               attached above in the files section and Navigate through the dashboard pages for better visualisation aspects and insights.

+  #Key Note:-For understanding the detailed meanings of the key terms used kindly refer the file having the DAX
+             queries attached above and the detailed meanings of the key metrics used above.

   # Codebasics Team # Resume Project Challenge.